seesharprun/pass-efworkshop/labs/setup/01_gettingstarted.md

 # Getting Started: Configuring Your Development Environment and Database

-> **Important**: Prior to getting starting with the practices and labs, you should first complete this initial practice.
+> **Important**: Prior to getting starting with the practices, you should first complete this initial practice.
 The database you create in this practice will be used for subsequent work.

- Install Visual Studio 2017 Community Edition
+## Install Visual Studio 2017 Community Edition

 We will use Visual Studio 2017 Community Edition to complete the various labs in this course.
 In this task, we will install the required workloads as part of the Visual Studio installation process.